jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/adding-the-jams-text-template-to-your-project-folder.md

-# Adding the JAMS Text Template to Your Project Folder
+# Downloading the JAMS Text Template to Your Project Folder